boianmihailov/puppet-agent-init.d/README.md

-# puppet-agent-init.d
+# puppet-agent init.d script

+puppep-agent 5 does not ship init.d script.
-init.d script for puppet agent 5 / Ubuntu 14.04
+So this is init.d script for puppet-agent 5, for Ubuntu 14.04